mlcolab/Pathfinder.jl/docs/src/examples/initializing-hmc.md

 ## AdvancedHMC.jl

-Similar to Pathfinder, AdvancedHMC works with an unconstrained log density function and its gradient.
+Similar to DynamicHMC, AdvancedHMC can work with an object implementing the LogDensityProblems API:
-We'll just use the `logp` we already created above.

 ```@example 1
 using AdvancedHMC, ForwardDiff